MrKomodoDragon/Everything-Calculator/README.md

 # Everything-Calculator
-A Python script that can solve many types fo math equations
+A Python script that can solve many types of math equations